-Warrants are purchased with USDC.
-On the Expiry Date, any pay-off presented by the Warrant following the terms of the contract is “cash settled” with USDC.
+Warrants are purchased in USD.
+On the Expiry Date, any pay-off presented by the Warrant following the terms of the contract is “cash settled” with USD.

 Warrants are issued by Crypto.com and/or its affiliates.
 Each Warrant listed on Crypto.com Exchange has a fixed Strike Price and Expiry Date.
 The Warrant itself has a purchase price that varies over time.
 Before the Expiry Date, users with existing Warrant positions can partially or fully sell (close) their Warrant position on the exchange.

 Users cannot purchase Warrants on margin for leverage.
 User’s Warrant positions will not be used as collateral to support other opened leveraged positions (i.e. Perpetuals and Futures).

 These FAQs provide details on how purchasers can conduct trading activities with Warrants.
 Warrant trading is subject to: